Learn French in 2 weeks. 10 Secrets to Learn French Easily. Fast French learning Method. Effortless French Learning. What’s the catch?

 - Some people are like sponges: learning comes easily to them.

-However, out of the hundreds of students I taught, my experience is that the majority of people will need years to learn French.
+However, out of the hundreds of students I taught, my experience is that the majority of people will need years to learn French, and often never really be satisfied by the level they reached – and that’s part of the problem!

 I actually had a student who learned French in three months.
 He spent about 14 hours self-studying per day (needless to say he didn’t work), took two hours of private French lessons with me five times a week, and he had an amazing memory.
 Furthermore, he was a math and coding genius.
 And a musician.

-The way is brain worked was just very different: as a teacher, I knew the info I was giving him and therefore I could almost visualize how he sorted it and accessed it.
+The way his brain worked was just very different: as a teacher, I knew the info I was giving him and therefore I could almost visualize how he sorted it and accessed it.

 It was like he had large French flashcards in his brain, and had made connections between subjects that were likely to be used together.
 Like clothes vocabulary and colors for example.